Joe-Moran/grayson-west-portfolio/src/content/portfolio/design-ops.md

 ---

 ## Situation
 Upon joining Michigan Software Labs, a software consultancy serving diverse clients from startups to Fortune 500 companies, I identified several challenges stemming from the lack of a formal Design Operations (DesignOps) structure:

+### Workflow Inefficiencies
-1. Workflow Inefficiencies: The design process lacked standardization, resulting in inconsistent outputs and frequent bottlenecks.
+The design process lacked standardization, resulting in inconsistent outputs and frequent bottlenecks.
 For instance, our team spent an average of 6 hours per week searching for or recreating design assets due to disorganized file management.
+### Resource Allocation
-2. Resource Allocation: Project staffing was often reactive rather than strategic.
+Project staffing was often reactive rather than strategic.
 Designers were frequently reassigned mid-project, leading to knowledge gaps and disrupted workflows.
 This resulted in a 25% increase in project onboarding time.
+### Tool Fragmentation
-3. Tool Fragmentation: The team used multiple, often incompatible design tools without a cohesive strategy.
+The team used multiple, often incompatible design tools without a cohesive strategy.
 This led to version control issues and hindered collaboration, with an estimated 20% of design time lost to tool-related inefficiencies.
-4. Lack of Design Systems: Absence of a unified design system resulted in inconsistent user experiences across projects.
+### Lack of Design Systems
+Absence of a unified design system resulted in inconsistent user experiences across projects.
 This increased QA time by 30% and often necessitated extensive rework during development phases.
+### Metrics and Measurement
-5. Metrics and Measurement: We lacked clear KPIs for measuring design impact and efficiency.
+We lacked clear KPIs for measuring design impact and efficiency.
 This made it difficult to justify design decisions to stakeholders and to continuously improve our processes.
+### Scalability Challenges
-6. Scalability Challenges: As the company grew, our design processes didn't scale effectively.
+As the company grew, our design processes didn't scale effectively.
 Projects that once took 3 months were now taking 4.5 months due to increased complexity and team size.

 These issues not only affected the design team's productivity but also impacted the company's ability to deliver high-quality solutions to clients on time.
 Client satisfaction scores for design-related aspects had dropped from 8.5 to 7.2 out of 10 over the past year, putting our reputation for design excellence at risk.
 ## Task
 My primary objective was to implement a robust DesignOps framework at Michigan Software Labs within a two-year timeframe.
 The key goals were to:
 1. Streamline design workflows and reduce non-design activities by 50%.
 2. Optimize resource management and reduce project onboarding time by 40%.
 3. Unify design tools and establish a centralized asset management system.